 Her passions in the field of veterinary medicine are laboratory work, laboratory animals, and the excitement of experiencing new things daily.
 She enjoys teaching and especially enjoys getting feedback from students that have gone out into the workplace.

 Ms. Papajeski currently resides in Cadiz, KY and commutes to Murray, KY each day.
 She is happily married with two sons, Gavin and Grady.
-Her critters include four dogs, three of which were shelter rescues, five cats, two chinchillas, two rabbits, a bearded dragon, a red-eared slider, fire-bellied toads and a large assortment of fish.
+Her critters include three dogs, five cats, five rabbits, a pair of gerbils, a red-eared slider, a flock of chickens, guineas, and ducks and a large assortment of fish.
 Ms. Papajeski enjoys gardening, fishing, hiking, and camping in her free time.

 Born in Louisville, KY, the daughter of a minister, Sharon grew up in several central and Southeastern Kentucky towns.
 She attended the University of Kentucky community college in Somerset KY.